mahoney1/docs/commercial-paper-tutorial.md

 2. Click on the `Explorer` icon, top left, and open the `contract` folder under `commercial-paper/organization/magnetocorp/contract`
 [Smart Contract](/pics/papercontract.png)

-3. Explore the file under `lib` subfolder called `papercontract.js` - this effectively orchestrates the logic for the different smart contract transaction functions (issue, buy, redeem etc) and are underpinned by some essential core functions that interact with the ledger.
-The link provided in the Introduction section explains the concepts, themes and programmatic approach to writing contracts, using the Commercial Paper scenario.
-Take some time to read that explainer.
+3. Explore the file under `lib` subfolder called `papercontract.js` - this effectively orchestrates the logic for the different smart contract transaction functions (issue, buy, redeem etc) and are underpinned by some essential core functions (in the sample contract) that interact with the ledger.
+The link provided earlier in the Introduction section explains the concepts, themes and programmatic approach to writing contracts, using the Commercial Paper scenario.
+Take some time to read that explainer then resume here.

-4. Go back to the `contract` folder
+4. Go back to the `contract` folder in VSCode Explorer:
 [Contract folder](/pics/project-commpaper.png)